nehalsoni06/VSD_RISC-V_Internship/Readme.md

 The task also introduces the FPGA build and flashing workflow using the provided Makefile.
 Due to the hardware access limitations of GitHub Codespaces, the setup and verification were performed in a Linux Virtual Machine environment to enable direct communication with the FPGA board through USB.

+## Task 4: GPIO IP Design and SoC Integration

+This task focuses on designing and integrating a simple GPIO IP core into a RISC-V based SoC system.

+### Objective
+To design, integrate, and verify a GPIO IP module accessible by the RISC-V CPU through a memory-mapped interface.

+### Work Done
+- Designed a simple GPIO IP RTL module
+- Defined memory-mapped address space for GPIO access
+- Integrated GPIO IP into the RISC-V SoC design
+- Connected GPIO signals to external interface for testing
+- Updated SoC interconnect for peripheral access

+### CPU Interaction
+- The RISC-V CPU accesses GPIO using load/store instructions
+- Memory-mapped I/O is used for reading and writing GPIO registers
+- Address decoding logic routes CPU requests to the GPIO IP

+### Verification
+- Functional simulation performed for read/write validation
+- Waveforms analyzed using GTKWave
+- GPIO behavior verified through test stimulus
+- (Optional) UART/log output used for runtime verification

+### Outcome
+- Understood memory-mapped peripheral architecture
+- Learned CPU-to-IP communication in SoC design
+- Gained practical experience in RTL integration and verification
+- Verified correct GPIO functionality through simulation

+---

+## Notes

+- Screenshots (simulation waveforms, RTL snapshots, FPGA build logs) can be added under each task section
+- All tasks were verified using simulation and/or Linux-based development environments
+- This project follows an open-source RISC-V hardware–software co-design workflow